Democratic Socialist Party (Japan): Political position and foreign policy

 The DSP was rated "moderate", "moderate social-democratic", "centrist", "centre-left", and "leftist" by Japanese political standards at the time, but at the same time it was also regarded as a "conservative" political party.
-It derived much of its financial and organisational support from the Domei private-sector labour confederation, but unlike other social-democratic political parties in Japan, the party was not hostile to accepting neoliberal policies Due to the DSP's syncretic political position, the party's ideology is often referred to as right-wing social democracy (右派社会民主主義).
+It derived much of its financial and organisational support from the Domei private-sector labour confederation, but unlike other social-democratic political parties in Japan, the party was not hostile to accepting neoliberal policies Due to the DSP's syncretic political position, the party's ideology is often referred to as right-wing social democracy.

 The DSP strongly backed the Japan–United States alliance.
 For this reason, the DSP was often called the "right-wing party" in Japan, but because the DSP had a belief in socialist ideals, it was classified as a political "centrist" along with the old Komeito at the time.
 In addition, the DSP was a member of left-wing Socialist International.